lowercase-app/django-taxtea/README.md

 ## Purpose

 Taxes are hard, but that shouldn't stop you from building your dreams.
 When building [lowercase](https://www.lowercase.app), we found out just how hard calculating the _right_ sales tax rate is.
-Thus, TaxTea was born.
 TaxTea does the heavy lifting, and tells you exactly what sales tax, if any, you need to charge your customers.
 So, sit back, sip some tea, and channel your inner [Kermit](https://i.kym-cdn.com/entries/icons/original/000/015/878/thatsnoneofmy.jpg) because tax rates are none of your business...anymore!

 > Currently only supporting US 🇺🇸